zilishen/documentation/content/nginx/admin-guide/monitoring/logging.md

 - how-to
 ---

-This article describes how to configure logging of errors and processed requests in NGINX Open Source and NGINX Plus.
+This article describes how to log errors and requests in NGINX Open Source and NGINX Plus.

 <span id="error_log"></span>
-## Setting Up the Error Log
+## Set Up the Error Log

-NGINX writes information about encountered issues of different severity levels to the error log.
-The [error_log](https://nginx.org/en/docs/ngx_core_module.html#error_log) directive sets up logging to a particular file, `stderr`, or `syslog` and specifies the minimal severity level of messages to log.
-By default, the error log is located at **logs/error.log** (the absolute path depends on the operating system and installation), and messages from all severity levels above the one specified are logged.
+NGINX writes an error log that records encountered issues of different severity levels.
+The [error_log](https://nginx.org/en/docs/ngx_core_module.html#error_log) directive sets up the log location and severity level.
+The log location can be a particular file, `stderr`, or `syslog`.
+By default, the error log is located at **logs/error.log**, but the absolute path depends on the operating system and installation.
+The error severity level follows the `syslog` classification system.
+The log includes messages from all severity levels above the specified level.

 The configuration below changes the minimal severity level of error messages to log from `error` to `warn`: